-I will take a different approach to writing, one that doesn’t end in such deeply-rooted bitterness.
+So, I will protest in the only way that I know how.
+I will write a story of a different sort.
+One that isn’t drawn from the bitterness of Star Wars, but rather my fondness of it.
 I’ll work on my books until they are published.
 Once published, they will be left alone.
 Because, at that point, they are no longer mine to mess with.
 They are for the audience that claims them.

 Here’s my own writing philosophy, drawn from the core of a man who loves to teach.
 Tell a good story before anything else.
 Even my ego must be placed in the back seat, even my stickler’s sense of realism will be brushed aside for the sake of a good story.
 Well-written characters are only the vehicles for this story.
 Some of these characters will become the voice for my ideals, but even those closely-held beliefs will not come between a good, solid tale.
 Why do I place the story so high?
 Because this is what the audience responds to most.